awsdocs/amazon-s3-developer-guide/doc_source/example-walkthroughs-managing-access-example1.md

 + [Step 1: Create Resources \(a Bucket and an IAM User\) in Account A and Grant Permissions](#grant-permissions-to-user-in-your-account-step1)
 + [Step 2: Test Permissions](#grant-permissions-to-user-in-your-account-test)

 In this exercise, an AWS account owns a bucket, and it has an IAM user in the account\.
-The user by default has no permissions\.
-The parent account must grant permissions to the user to perform any tasks\.
-Both the bucket owner and the parent account to which the user belongs are the same\.
-Therefore, the AWS account can use a bucket policy, a user policy, or both to grant its user permissions on the bucket\.
-You will grant some permissions using a bucket policy and grant other permissions using a user policy\.
+By default, the user has no permissions\.
+For the user to perform any tasks, the parent account must grant them permissions\.
+The bucket owner and parent account are the same\.
+Therefore, to grant the user permissions on the bucket, the AWS account can use a bucket policy, a user policy, or both\.
+The account owner will grant some permissions using a bucket policy and other permissions using a user policy\.

 The following steps summarize the walkthrough: